 30. Companies that spend more on sales and marketing (as a % of revenue) generally grew at a faster rate than those that spent less. (forentrepreneurs)

-31. While field sales remains the most popular way to sell for companies >$2.5MM revenue, companies with <$2.5MM revenue tended to use inside sales as their primary mode of distribution. (forentrepreneurs)
+31. While field sales remain the most popular way to sell for companies >$2.5MM revenue, companies with <$2.5MM revenue tended to use inside sales as their primary mode of distribution. (forentrepreneurs)

 33. SAAS companies invest between 80% and 120% of their revenue in sales and marketing in the first 5 years of their existence (Tomasz Tunguz).